 The technology is tried and tested, and is already implemented in a raft of the world’s biggest supercomputers and data centers.
-As well as visionary universities, the list includes government institutions in both the USA and the Far East.
+In addition to visionary universities, the list of installations includes government institutions in both the USA and the Far East.
 For example, Asetek’s cooling technology is used in Taiwan’s biggest supercomputer, Taiwana 2.
 If hyperscale players such as Facebook, Google and Apple were to use similar technology, an additional carbon footprint equivalent to all the world’s air traffic could be eliminated annually.

 Builders and operators of data centers should be subject to a European standard along the lines of the one that applies to the car industry.
 In Denmark alone, 300,000 households could have carbon-neutral heating using surplus heat from data centers—if they were water cooled.
 At EU level, six million households could be provided with heating.